timothy-debock/geoserver/doc/en/user/source/community/metadata/uiconfiguration.rst

 COMPLEX
 ^^^^^^^
-A complex component is composed of multiple ohter components.
+A complex component is composed of multiple other components.
 The yaml key ``typename`` is added to the component configuration.
-On the root level the yaml key ``types`` indecates the beginning of all complex type definition.
+On the root level the yaml key ``types`` indicates the beginning of all complex type definition.
-A type definition should contain the ``typename`` followed by the key ``attributes`` wich contains the configuration for the subcomponents.
+A type definition should contain the ``typename`` followed by the key ``attributes`` which contains the configuration for the subcomponents.

 .. figure:: images/fieldcomplex.png